bardia16/CPS_Android_HW/README.md

     }
 }
 ```
-this function will be called whenever `readingChanged` signal is emited. then it will read data from the sensor and append current angular velocity to array of angular velociti's history. (we will need these angles during the `calibrationDuration` in order to calculate bias)
+this function will be called whenever `readingChanged` signal is emitted. then it will read data from the sensor and append current angular velocity to an array of angular velocities history. (we will need these angles during the `calibrationDuration` to calculate bias)
 ```cpp
 void Gyroscope::onCalibrationFinished()
 {